 Initial meetings and calls before starting a data science project

 Discuss what the client is trying to achieve.
-Often a client will want to define which ML approach is needed, without first stepping back and asking if ML is even necessary and what they want to achieve.
+Often a client will want to define which machine learning approach is needed, without first stepping back and asking if machine learning is even necessary and what they want to achieve.

 If possible, obtain a sample of data in advance as a sanity check.
 Without seeing the data we cannot say if the project will be possible or not.

-Several key questions we should ask of the client:
+Several key questions we should ask of the client when starting a data science project are:

 - What are we predicting?